 In August, we proudly announced various grants to non-government organisations that provide psychological services to vulnerable members of our community.
 In addition to this, we have partnered with our local headspace centres in Chatswood and Brookvale to continue providing early intervention mental health services to 12-25 year-olds.

 Just last month, our Commissioning and Partnership team met with local stakeholders to begin commissioning and co-designing mental health services for the region.
 The conversation around services that meet local need has only just started.
 Have your say by taking part in our Mental Health Services survey.

-Mental Health Month will be a busy time for Sydney North Primary Health Network and our stakeholders, however there are also many community events you can get involved in.
+Mental Health Month will be a busy time for Sydney North Health Network and our stakeholders, however there are also many community events you can get involved in.
 To see what local events are happening, CLICK HERE.

 How are you feeling?